Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Background

-\textit{Bipedal locomotion:} Bipedal locomotion is a significant characteristic of humanoid robots.
-Therefore, in the past three decades, bipedal locomotion has been a prolific field of research in the humanoid domain.
+Bipedal locomotion is a significant characteristic of humanoid robots.
+Therefore, in the past three decades, bipedal locomotion has been a prolific field of humanoid research.
 Interested readers can refer to the excellent reviews (most of which are recent)~\cite{wieber2016shr,carpentier2021crr,khan2023robotica}, and the monographs~\cite{Westervelt2018,kajita2014book}.
 In summary, model-based bipedal locomotion has evolved significantly, progressing from passive walking~\cite{passive_walking_McGeer, Passive-Walkers} to quasi-static walking~\cite{Kajita2003}, and then to dynamic walking \cite{Westervelt2018}.
 Bipedal walking on flat surfaces has been well explored and mastered through periodic motions with model-based methods~\cite{Westervelt2018, kim_dynamic_2020}.
 These approaches have also expanded to more agile motions such as jumping \cite{li2024continuous, wensing_thesis} and back-flipping \cite{pardis2024probabilistic}.

 Bipedal locomotion under external perturbations and force loads has been extensively studied.
 Such capabilities lay the foundation for simultaneous locomotion and manipulation, the focus of this survey.
-Model-based approaches, such as those in~\cite{agravante2019human,englsberger2020mptc, li2023dynamic, Gu_STL}, have been developed to achieve such capabilities.
-For example, a passivity-based controller with task space dynamics is introduced in~\cite{englsberger2020mptc}, where external forces are integrated as part of the generalized forces that describe the robot’s dynamics.
-Payload is incorporated into a simplified rigid body model to enable dynamic walking while carrying in~\cite{li2023dynamic}.
-In~\cite{agravante2019human}, any external force is incorporated as part of the LIP MPC.
+Model-based methods are among the early works that demonstrate these capabilities.
+For example, ~\cite{englsberger2020mptc} introduced a passivity-based controller with task space dynamics that treats external forces as part of the robot’s generalized forces. \cite{li2023dynamic} incorporated a payload into a simplified rigid body model to enable dynamic walking while carrying a load, and \cite{agravante2019human} integrated external forces into a simplified linear inverted pendulum model.

 In addition to model-based methods, bipedal locomotion has also been successfully addressed by learning-based methods~\cite{Atkeson_Biped_Learn_2007, Nakanishi2004_LearnBiped, Calandra2015_BO_Biped}, particularly in the context of periodic motions on flat surfaces.
 Furthermore, learning-based approaches have also demonstrated capabilities in more complex settings, such as running~\cite{Cassie_dash}, jumping~\cite{li2023robust}, and handling non-periodic motions such as stair climbing~\cite{siekmann2023blind} and parkour~\cite{humanoid_parkour_learning}.
 Similar to the trend in model-based methods, learning-based methods have further extended their capabilities to handle external forces and payloads~\cite{dao2022sim, transformer_digit_RL}.